Microsoft/azure-docs.pt-pt/articles/logic-apps/logic-apps-workflow-actions-triggers.md

 },
 ```

-Neste exemplo, a propriedade "content" especifica o conteúdo JSON para a ação a ser analisada.
-Você também pode fornecer esse conteúdo JSON como a carga de exemplo para gerar o esquema.
+Neste exemplo, a propriedade "conteúdo" especifica o conteúdo jSON para a ação de análise.
+Também pode fornecer este conteúdo JSON como a carga útil da amostra para gerar o esquema.

 ```json
 "content": {